The Stats on Drug Addiction in South Africa – Stop The Drug War

 New Environments Promote Drug Use

 South Africa is located in the southernmost part of Africa and has a population of nearly 50 million people.
 By area, South Africa is one-eighth the size of the United States, just over one-third the size of the European Union, twice as big as France, and nearly four times the size of Germany.
 Over the past decade, South Africa has become a major country involved in international drug trafficking networks.
-Experts agree that it is becoming harder and harder to deal with the explosion of the drug trade.
+Experts agree that it is becoming increasingly difficult to deal with the explosion of the drug trade.

 There have been drastic political changes that have been accompanied by social transitioning, rapid modernization, high unemployment rates, and a decline in social, cultural, and family values.
-As a result, drug use has flourished and new environments, such as night clubs, that promote drug use have been created.
+As a result, drug use has flourished, and new environments, such as nightclubs, that promote drug use have been created.
 These environments appear especially promising for adolescents and young adults looking for an escape.
-It is in these places that drugs look cool and casual sex is acceptable.
-Unfortunately, these places are a haven for heavy drug abuse and diseases; such as, HIV and AIDS.
+It is in these places that drugs look cool, and casual sex is acceptable.
+Unfortunately, these places are a haven for heavy drug abuse and diseases, such as HIV and AIDS.

 A Closer Look: Most Abused Drug Statistics